vegardit/copycat/README.md

       --no-log <op>[,<op>...]
                             Don't log the given filesystem operation.
 Valid values: CREATE, MODIFY, DELETE -q, --quiet               Quiet mode.
-      --since <when>        Sync only items modified after this date/time.Accepts ISO-8601 (2024-12-25, 2024-12-25T14:30, 2024-12-25T14:30Z), durations (P3D, PT2H), or relative
+      --since <when>        Sync only files modified on or after this date/time.
+Accepts ISO-8601 (2024-12-25, 2024-12-25T14:30, 2024-12-25T14:30Z), durations (P3D, PT2H), or relative
                               expressions (3 days ago, yesterday 14:00).
-      --until <when>        Sync only items modified before this date/time.
+      --until <when>        Sync only files modified on or before this date/time (inclusive).
 Format same as --since.
 Combined with --since to define a date range.
+Mutually exclusive with --before.
   -v, --verbose             Specify multiple -v options to increase verbosity.
                             For example `-v -v -v` or `-vvv`.
 ```